LANPHUNG1205/secret-app/README.md

 npx http-server
 ```

-You will see different URLs starting with 'http://' at the end.
+After a few seconds you will see different URLs starting with 'http://'.

 Ctrl + Click on one of the URL will open the Web App directly on your browser (or just simply copy the URL and paste it on your browser)